 Lamentation by the Maritime World – Revelation 18:17-18

 When Babylon is destroyed by the great earthquake, ships will stand offshore in the Persian Gulf observing the destruction of this great city.
 They will lament her fall.
 This proves Babylon is a literal commercial center and is not a religious system as mystery Babylon of Revelation 17.
 Actually, the antichrist will have control of the great riches in the last days and will, no doubt, derive much of his revenues from this great commercial center.

 Rejoicing Over the Destruction of Literal Babylon – Revelation 18:20

 There are three times that Heaven is told to rejoice:

 1. When satan is cast out – Revelation 12:12

 2. When Babylon is destroyed – Revelation 18:20

 From the Biblical description, it seems that rebuilt Babylon will become the center of all evil activity in the last days.
 She will spread her evil to the entire globe.
-This city will not only be a center of commercial activity, but also a great center of activity against all that is righteous, holy, and true, probably the areas emanate from this city.
+This city will not only be a center of commercial activity but also a great center of activity against all that is righteous, holy, and true.
 Consequently, when it falls, it will be the occasion of tremendous rejoicing in Heaven.